 - Adding doors, insulation, lighting, HVAC, and so on

 Construction of all 66 structures took roughly 2.5 months, so both the middle school and college students were in their new classrooms by February.
 Of the structures designated for Hopwood Middle School, 36 were used as classrooms and the rest were used as offices, a special education classroom, and a library.
 All the structures have water and internet access, and the temporary campus has on-site restroom facilities.

 “Our students are very fortunate to have the support of our business leadership, the board of education, and the government,” said Dr. Rizalina Liwag, Principal of Hopwood Middle School.

 For both Hopwood Middle School and Northern Marianas College, the use of these structures will be temporary.
 The plan is to build new and more modern campuses to ensure the long-term success of their students.

 And when those campuses are finally complete, the temporary classroom systems won’t go to waste: “[W]hen Hopwood is fixed,” explained interim Education Commissioner Glenn Muna, “then we can bring [the temporary structures] down and move those classrooms elsewhere where we need them.”

-The durability, longevity, and ability to be quickly set up and relocated with ease make Alaska Structures’ engineered fabric buildings an ideal solution for this kind of immediate need.
+The durability, longevity, and ability to be quickly set up and relocated with ease make Alaska Structures’ engineered polyvinyl cloth buildings an ideal solution for this kind of immediate need.
 Although they are strong enough to serve as permanent buildings, they can easily be repurposed as needed for decades of use.